 How long is the design and manufacturing process for creating an item of silverware?

 Sometimes the design idea comes like a flash in seconds.
 Very often those are the best.
 And we implement them the way my great-great-grandfather did, with the traditional silversmith techniques that, unfortunately, hardly anyone but us has mastered today.

 I have been responsible for design at Robbe & Berking for some decades, and we only implement new designs if they have excited me beforehand.
 I love them all.
 Also, our new Belvedere bar collection.
-At home we use our flatware design Riva.
+At home we use our cutlery design Riva.

 I like to drink a glass of good wine and rarely cocktails.
-I am currently building my own “favorite bar in the world” in an old listed house between our Robbe & Berking shipyard and our shipyard museum.
+I am currently building my own “favourite bar in the world” in an old listed house between our Robbe & Berking shipyard and our shipyard museum.
 Almost 100,000 people visit our museum every year - at least before COVID-19.
 I look forward to their feedback.

 What’s been your career highlight so far, and can you tell us one of your future ambitions?

 We are two small companies with hardly more than 200 employees.
 The markets in which we operate are also niche markets.
-I am proud that we have long been the world market leader in the silver flatware market and we want to achieve the same in wooden boats.
+I am proud that we have long been the world market leader in the silver cutlery market and we want to achieve the same in wooden boats.

 If you hadn’t chosen this career path, what do you think you would be doing instead?

 What does 2021 and beyond have in store for Robbe & Berking?